 The 675-square-foot house Heffernan bought in the northwest Chicago neighborhood of Albany Park was built in the 1880s and had an expansive setback—a deep front yard—with a tiny cottage extending to the back alley.
 "The building was so gross we ended up tearing it down to the studs," recalls Heffernan.
 Odd windows and construction indicated it might have once been a barn.
-Scrawled on one of the shiplap boards Heffernan and crew found a three-digit phone number for a lumber company.Continue to 3 of 24 below.
+Scrawled on one of the shiplap boards Heffernan and crew found a three-digit phone number for a lumber company.Continue to 2 of 23 below.

 Front Exterior After

 Heffernan and her carpenters ended up having to rebuild the house with stone pillars and a front porch that was a nod to the Craftsman architectural style seen throughout the neighborhood, along with cottage-style frame houses, brick two-flats and pre-World War II apartment complexes.
 The house is now her workspace.
 "I go out my back door, take about 15 steps, and head over to my office.
 For several years my office was in my basement, which was cold and dark.
 Once I relocated next door I was so happy; I put in windows and skylights and have a sunny space."Continue to 3 of 23 below.

 Dealing With the Yard

 Heffernan bought the next-door property in summer of 2008 and started construction that fall.
 One of the first things to deal with was the trunk of a giant catalpa tree with a 4-foot diameter trunk and even wider root system.
 Using shovels, pickaxes, and a Bobcat, it took Heffernan and a crew of five about a day and a half to dig it up.
-"That sucker almost tipped over the Bobcat," Heffernan laughs.Continue to 5 of 24 below.
+"That sucker almost tipped over the Bobcat," Heffernan laughs.Continue to 4 of 23 below.

 An Office Takes Shape

-On a raised foundation, carpenters worked on the Craftsman-style structure that became Heffernan's office.Continue to 6 of 24 below.
+On a raised foundation, carpenters worked on the Craftsman-style structure that became Heffernan's office.Continue to 5 of 23 below.

 Chicago is known for its heavy snow storms and construction stopped in the winter.
 At one time, Heffernan included landscape maintenance as part of the services offered by the firm.
 "I shovel my own sidewalk, but we don't do snow removal anymore.
 Now, it's so fraught with high insurance rates because of liability.
 Years ago, I was out with my foreman at 2 a.m. shoveling snow for a client.
 It had to be hand-done because you can't do a three-story staircase with a snowblower."Continue to 6 of 23 below.

 A Flooded Yard

 So there's snow and then there's rain.
 Sometimes, a lot of it.
 After the massive tree trunk was removed, nothing was left in the office yard but some weeds and "volunteer" plants.
 Nonstop rainfall—sometimes 9 inches deep—the following spring meant building the hardscape was a start-and-stop process.Continue to 7 of 23 below.

 A Patio and Path

 The property adjacent to Heffernan's house was about a foot lower, so topsoil was added to make it even.
 Everything was cleared and scraped clean, then the patio and paths were installed and an outdoor fireplace was constructed in the heart of the front yard.
 She installed a new wrought iron fence that coordinated with her own at the front edge of the property, for privacy, safety, and to contain her dog.Continue to 8 of 23 below.

 Hornbeam trees were planted along Heffernan's walkway near her neighbors on the other side, "so I didn't have to look at their ugly building," she explains.
 The wall of the three-story apartment building hovers on the other side of her office property.
 Parallel with the sidewalk and front fence, she planted evergreen yew hedges, which visually intersect but don't touch.
 Her brick entry path jogs through the hedges; "a design trick so it looks like and becomes a wall," says Heffernan.
 "People walk past on the sidewalk and try to look over or through but they can't.
-I see some standing on their toes trying to see what's going on, but that's the point—to create a wall of privacy."Continue to 10 of 24 below.
+I see some standing on their toes trying to see what's going on, but that's the point—to create a wall of privacy."Continue to 9 of 23 below.

-A wall fountain creates additional privacy, acts as a sound barrier, and creates architectural interest in the new yard.Continue to 11 of 24 below.
+A wall fountain creates additional privacy, acts as a sound barrier, and creates architectural interest in the new yard.Continue to 10 of 23 below.

-Landscaping around the fountain is balanced for a peaceful, Zen-like atmosphere which is a welcome respite in urban garden design.Continue to 12 of 24 below.
+Landscaping around the fountain is balanced for a peaceful, Zen-like atmosphere which is a welcome respite in urban garden design.Continue to 11 of 23 below.

 Pavers of varying sizes and placements are embedded in Mexican river rock for an intriguing pathway.
-Plants lining the path include hostas and chartreuse ornamental grass, Hakonechloa macra 'Aureola', or Golden Japanese Forest Grass,Continue to 13 of 24 below.
+Plants lining the path include hostas and chartreuse ornamental grass, Hakonechloa macra 'Aureola', or Golden Japanese Forest Grass,Continue to 12 of 23 below.

 View From the Front Path

 Looking from the front path, the hornbeam trees have quickly grown to cover the brick wall of the apartment next door, making the space look like an urban escape.Continue to 13 of 23 below.

 View From the Office

-Heffernan now has nice views from most vantage points, including the front porch of her office, which looks out over a lawn, maturing trees and shrubs, and an inviting patio.Continue to 15 of 24 below.
+Heffernan now has nice views from most vantage points, including the front porch of her office, which looks out over a lawn, maturing trees and shrubs, and an inviting patio.Continue to 14 of 23 below.

 Clients who come to Heffernan's office get to see what she can do with hardscape and softscape.
 She often receives requests for plants seen at downtown Chicago's Lurie Garden in Millennium Park.
-Among them:Continue to 16 of 24 below.
+Among them:Continue to 15 of 23 below.

 16 of 23

-One of the planting beds is filled with Mexican river rock and planted with specimens seen throughout the landscape, including hostas, Viburnum with the big white flowers, and Japanese Forest Grass.Continue to 18 of 24 below.
+One of the planting beds is filled with Mexican river rock and planted with specimens seen throughout the landscape, including hostas, Viburnum with the big white flowers, and Japanese Forest Grass.Continue to 17 of 23 below.

-Looking toward Hefferman's own house from the middle of her office front yard reveals the pavers she takes to work.Continue to 19 of 24 below.
+Looking toward Hefferman's own house from the middle of her office front yard reveals the pavers she takes to work.Continue to 18 of 23 below.

-Heffernan's dog enjoys the new patio, which is laid with pavers and a circular detail lined in bricks.Continue to 20 of 24 below.
+Heffernan's dog enjoys the new patio, which is laid with pavers and a circular detail lined in bricks.Continue to 19 of 23 below.

 Growing in a raised bed of concrete blocks that make up the "hellstrip" are a variety of ornamental grasses and flowering perennials and annuals.Continue to 20 of 23 below.

 Heffernan doesn't limit her landscaping talents strictly within the walls of her own property.
 She built a raised bed in the parkway in front of her house—that strip of land between a curb and sidewalk, sometimes referred to as a hell strip.
 Measuring about 10 x 30 feet, she has experimented with flowers, hostas, and other plants that have grown into a mature garden.
 "Of course there are people who walk through it and leave their beer cans, but I've been out there gardening, and someone will walk by and say, 'Hey, that's really beautiful.'
-It touches my heart that it affects people in the neighborhood."Continue to 22 of 24 below.
+It touches my heart that it affects people in the neighborhood."Continue to 21 of 23 below.

 Heffernan moved to the neighborhood in about 1990 and has gradually updated the 1920s brick house and landscape.
 At first, "I had a beat-up concrete patio, a broken sidewalk, and a bunch of ugly hostas.
 That was it.
 Unlike my clients, my own yard was not designed all at one time."
-The designer has added a patio, pergola, a pond, and rebuilt the pond to make a more beautiful space.Continue to 23 of 24 below.
+The designer has added a patio, pergola, a pond, and rebuilt the pond to make a more beautiful space.Continue to 22 of 23 below.